Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 ### Side channel attempt

-My first attempt at a solver was really simple, I though that maybe the VM would check bytes one by one.
+My first attempt at a solver was really simple, I thought that maybe the VM would check bytes one by one.

-So I added a method to inject the flag into my interpreter's memory and tried to bruteforce the first char, watching for execution trace length every time.
+So I added a method to inject the flag into my interpreter's memory and tried to bruteforce the first char, watching for the length of the execution trace every time.

 But all 256 possible bytes gave the same number of instructions